Handover API

 The messages that are sent from Kindly are authenticated using HMACs signed with the same key you use when sending messages to Kindly.
 See Checking webhook signatures (HMACs) for more info about authenticating HMACs.

-It is also possible to use api/v2/takeover/message/ for other messages than those being forwarded from the customer support agent.
+It is also possible to use api/v2/handover/message/ for other messages than those being forwarded from the customer support agent.
 For instance, you could have the service tell the user their place in the queue when it changes.